briancline/appdotnet/README.md

 ```

 Once you have an app token, you aren't required to specify the client_id and
-client_secret when initializing an g.
-Methods added to the ADNClient in
+client_secret when initializing a `Client`.
+Methods added to `Client` in the
-the future may require it, but for now that's not the case.
+future may require it, but for now that's not the case.

 ### Creating a new stream